Chris Duliban: Early life

-As a senior, he became a starter at outside linebacker, finishing with 98 tackles (third on the team), 10 sacks (second on the team), 7 passes defensed and one interception.
+As a senior, he became a starter at outside linebacker, finishing with 98 tackles (third on the team), 10 sacks (second on the team), 7 passes defensed and one interception and he helped the team get into the 1985 Bluebonnet Bowl.

 Professional career

 Dallas Cowboys

-Dulliban was selected in the 12th round (307th overall) of the 1986 NFL Draft by the Dallas Cowboys.
+Dulliban was selected in the 12th round (307th overall) of the 1986 NFL draft by the Dallas Cowboys.
 On September 1, he was placed on the injured reserve list with a shoulder injury.

-After the NFLPA strike was declared on the third week of the 1987 season, those contests were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
+After the NFLPA strike was declared on the third week of the 1987 season, those contests were canceled (reducing the 16-game season to 15) and the NFL decided that the games would be played with replacement players.
 He crossed the picket line off the injured reserve to be a part of the Dallas replacement team that was given the mock name "Rhinestone Cowboys" by the media.
 He started 3 games at outside linebacker.
-He had 2 sacks against the New York Jets.
+He had 2 sacks against the New York Jets earning the defensive player of the week award.
 On October 27, he was placed on the injured reserve list.
 He was cut on November 3.